-

 Did you know?

-Lady’s mantle forms dew drops upon its leaves, which can be seen glistening in the sun on a summer’s morning.
+Lady’s mantle forms dew drops upon its leaves which can be seen glistening in the sun on a summer morning.
 These drops are in fact a vascular secretion of the plant due to a process called guttation.
-The drops gather and nestle in the beautiful cup formed by the soft leaves.
-These are thought to be magical elixir with enhancing powers (10).
+The drops gather and nestle in the cup formed by the soft leaves.
+These drops are thought to be magical elixirs with supportive effects for physical and spiritual health enhancing powers (3).

 -